FTSE records best week in three years; ABF leads

-LONDON Britain's top shares index climbed to a four-month high on Friday and recorded its biggest weekly gain in three years, with Associated British Foods (ABF.L) leading the market higher on encouraging retail sales data.
+LONDON, Jan 23 Britain's top shares index climbed to a four-month high on Friday and recorded its biggest weekly gain in three years, with Associated British Foods leading the market higher on encouraging retail sales data.

 "Companies such as Associated British Foods (ABF) are getting support from encouraging UK retail sales numbers.
 ABF is one to chase amongst retailers because of positive prospects at its discount fashion chain Primark and as its expansion programme in the United States is likely to support valuations going forward," Jawaid Afsar, sales trader at Securequity, said.

 Some telecoms shares also gained on hopes of consolidation in the sector.
-BT (BT.L) rose 2.3 percent and Vodafone (VOD.L) was up 0.6 percent, after Hutchison Whampoa 0013.HK, the owner of Britain's Three Mobile network, agreed to buy 02, the British mobile business of Telefonica (TEF.MC).
+BT rose 2.3 percent and Vodafone was up 0.6 percent, after Hutchison Whampoa, the owner of Britain's Three Mobile network, agreed to buy 02, the British mobile business of Telefonica.

 Investors were pricing in higher margins for operators Vodafone, Three and EE, which BT is in talks to acquire.

 A sharp drop in mining shares following a slump in metals prices capped gains.
-The UK mining index .FTNMX1770 fell 3.4 percent.
-Antofagasta (ANTO.L), Glencore (GLEN.L) and Rio Tinto (RIO.L) fell 2.8 to 5.8 percent.
+The UK mining index fell 3.4 percent.
+Antofagasta, Glencore and Rio Tinto fell 2.8 to 5.8 percent.

 "The FTSE is being held back relative to euro zone stocks by commodity prices, which are generally under pressure following sharp euro weakening because they are priced in dollars," Edmund Shing, global equity fund manager at BCS Asset Management, said.